sudheesreedhara/Iloveapis-apijam/README.md

 ![IloveAPIs](https://live-hl-apigeecom.devportal.apigee.com/sites/default/files/2017-12/API_City_01_595X360_White_SubtitleCities.png)

-# Apigee API Jam
-Welcome to Apigee API Jam workshop.
-This hands-on workshop takes into account the experience of hundreds of customers who have used Apigee Edge to implement a successful API program.
-By the end of this workshop, you will walk away with practical experience using the Apigee Edge platform, along with an understanding of its comprehensive capabilities.

-### Before you begin
-- Sign-up for a Apigee trial account at https://login.apigee.com/sign__up If you already have an account, skip this step.
-- Download the latest release from this project in zip format.

-### License
-All of the material here is released under the Apache 2.0 license

 # Apigee API Jam Lab Guide

 Welcome to Apigee API Jam workshop.
 This hands-on workshop takes into account the experience of hundreds of customers who have used Apigee Edge to implement a successful API program.
 By the end of this workshop, you will walk away with practical experience using the Apigee Edge platform, along with an understanding of its comprehensive capabilities.